Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/bodem-en-ondergrond/bodem/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

-#||# oslo-converter-ea for diagram NEW OSLO-Bodem
+#||# oslo-converter-ea for diagram NEW_OSLO-Bodem

 #||# -------------------------------------

-Error: UML model does not contain a diagram with name NEW.
+Error: UML model does not contain a diagram with name NEW_OSLO-Bodem.

     at DataRegistry.setTargetDiagram (/usr/local/lib/node_modules/@oslo-flanders/ea-converter/node_modules/@oslo-flanders/ea-uml-extractor/lib/DataRegistry.js:33:19)